lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-reports.md

 The columns in the Download, Expiration, and Publish report can be customized for viewing.
 To generate a report, follow these steps:

-1. From toolbar at the top, tap/click the AEM logo to access administrative tools.
+1. From toolbar at the top, tap/click the [!DNL AEM] logo to access administrative tools.

    ![](assets/aemlogo.png)